If you take anything away from this, let it be: “You do you.”

 Have a phone call — “I don’t do coffees but would happy to chat for 15, 30 minutes”

 “Say yes to every request” makes me break out in hives.
 That sounds horrible.
 As does Office Hours.
 I don’t want to add more to my calendar.
 As does the phone.
 I hate the phone.
 As does inviting more email, especially email discussions.
-As does video, as that’s just not my medium of choice.
+As does video, as that’s just not my medium of choice (though it’s the medium, according to everyone; one of these days I’ll get on board).
 As does lying.
 Cause, lying.
 As does the kinda truth.
 Where you are actually busy and say “let’s meet up later” but don’t really mean that or want to.
 That just opens the door for them to understandably come back.
 Unless you actually are busy now and are fine with getting together down the road.
 But I find that’s often not the case.

 If I’m the one asking, I’d much rather you just say “No” and have me go my merry way.
 I hate feeling like I’m bothering or imposing.
 The last thing I want to do is add to my To Do List “Circle back to NAME to see if she can get coffee now”.